Dabbling in Stock Markets

 I have now been dabbling in stocks for more than 30 years and perhaps it's time to summarise what I have learnt so far.
 There are major differences between our local market, the MSM, and a very large market like that of the USA or the UK or Japan, etc.

 The MSM still reacts slowly to new information, though much faster than it used to, basically in weeks where it used to take months or even years.
 An obviously under-valued stock now would probably rise in price within several weeks, to fair value.
 So you can still beat the MSM index by doing a lot of homework frequently and keeping track of what's going on, using publicly available information published as daily news items on the MSM website itself.
 Similarly a stock can become obviously overvalued and you have a few weeks to dump it.
 I found that typical times between under valuation and over valuation (my holding period) is two to five years.
 Ten or twenty years ago a stock could remain obviously undervalued for very many years, and this is where I could make the most profit; simply by adding to my purchase regularly and waiting for the MSM to realize that the stock is undervalued; to be bid up, until overvalued.
 The important thing to note about the MSM is that indexing is not particularly attractive and you have to be a stock picker.
 I found this approach works well: Ignore the very small companies because they take forever to offload once you no longer wish to hold them.
 Best to stick to companies that are large and have capitalisations of at least 50 million Rials, say, annual net earnings of >5 million Rials, still very tiny by international standards.
-If attracted to buy into a much smaller company, do realise up front that it may either go bankrupt or grow spectacularly.
+If attracted to buy into a much smaller company, do realise up front that it can either go bankrupt or grow spectacularly.
 In either case once you are in, you stay in for many, many years.
 Annual results are normally published in unaudited form by mid January and in audited form by end March.
 Do a quick screen and note the handful of companies with low P/E, say, under 10.
 Plot the annual net profits for the past ten years of whatever looks attractive and make a rough estimate of compounded annual growth rates by looking at the graphs.
 Ignore temporary downturns or upturns.
 A temporary downturn could be an indication that the company has been making investments for expansion.
 A temporary upturn could be a reflection that the company's main raw material suddenly dropped in price in the world markets, bringing forth a sudden spurt of net profits.
 If one or two companies shows a compound rate of growth of, say, 15% p.a., yet has a current P/E under 10 then it's probably undervalued and needs deeper investigation.
 Check all its news items as published on the MSM website itself.
 All you need is 3 to 5 companies in different sectors and you are diversified enough.
 The MSM is a small market.
 If you see nothing newsworthy to explain its low P/E then you may have found a gem to invest in, and simply wait till others recognise it too.
 At almost any time it's possible to find at least one company worth deeper investigation.
 Remember that the market gets very emotional.
 A low crude oil price tends to pull a lot of foreign investors out of the MSM; leading to a generalised drop in stock prices.
 But the fortunes of, say, a food company, be it breeding chickens or flour mills, have little to do with the oil price.
 People still need to eat!
 On the other hand a drastic fall in the price of crude oil definitely leads to a drastic reduction in, say, construction.
 Hence cement and ceramic tile manufacturers are bound to be impacted badly.
 Over a few years you may widen out to owning around 5 companies.
 By the same approach you may find that your 15% p.a. growth company slows down and somehow ends up with a P/E much higher than its then growth rate.
 Time to sell and look for another gem.
 It's better to invest in only a handful, carefully vetted, companies than a large number just for the sake of diversification.
 The more careful your vetting, the more daringly focused can be your investing.
 Always ignore temporary, quarterly, distractions.
 Good company management will overcome economic downturns eventually.
 The average MSM stock pays 4 to 5% p.a. in dividends, one or two even 7% p.a.
 But dividends are not as important as growing net earnings over several years.
 Basically you want to invest in a well run company, and if that company has ample investment/expansion opportunities within itself and therefore does not pay any dividends, or pays very low dividends; then that's even better!
 How much cash can you extract to spend annually?
 I am still unable to give guidelines, but it may be safe to spend all the dividends you receive and hope that your companies still grow enough to make up for future inflation.
 In brief, you need to do your own homework, plotting those annual net earnings for the past ten years in order to identify the very few gems attractive enough to invest in.
 Do NOT invest on rumours.
 The MSM index can be flat for a decade and you do not wish your portfolio also to be flat for decades, even though you may be getting 4 to 5 % in dividends annually.
 You can do much better than that, but you need to do the homework!
 Too lazy for the homework?
 See next paragraph.

-World markets: Let's face it, much of the world seems to have become an economic colony of the USA, and slavishly follows its ups and down, and have mostly trailed it at a weaker pace over the past decade or so.
+World markets: Let's face it, much of the world seems to have become an economic colony of the USA, and slavishly follows its ups and downs, and have mostly trailed it at a weaker pace over the past decade or so.
 So why bother with the rest?
 Just invest in the USA?
 Really depends on whether you consider that the USA has somehow managed to invent a superior economic system compared to, say, the Europeans, Japanese, Chinese, etc. or whether the US markets are based on ephemeral slight-of-hand that has given unjustified confidence worldwide on the invincibility of the US $.
 If this supreme confidence evaporates to any extent, for whatever reason, other markets may well take the lead.
 It's almost impossible to beat the index of any large stock exchange consistently over many years, such as the S&P 500 or the FTSE 100, etc. These markets react within minutes of any news and you are always too late.
 You may be enticed to think you can beat the S&P 500, but even the professionals fail most of the time.
 One or two lucky stock picks are invariably followed by duds.
 So, simply invest in the index.
 Buy the ticker SPY to track the S&P 500 and relax.
 For decades.
 I checked the data for the past 50 years, between mid-1966 and mid-2016.
 The S&P 500 (SPY) grew at a compound rate of 6.6% p.a., paying an average dividend yield of 3.1%, and there was an average USA inflation rate of 4% p.a.
 How much can you cash out annually?
 If your dividends are taxed 30% at the US brokerage, so you never do receive the full SPY dividends (e.g. for residents of Oman where there is no personal income tax and no tax treaty with the USA), then you can cash out 4.5% of your total portfolio (including dividends) p.a.; and the amount you cash out annually will grow in $ numbers, keeping pace with inflation, for decades.
 On the other hand if you live in a country with personal income tax, then you can cash out 5.5% p.a. of your portfolio before tax.
 There will be years when the S&P 500 shoots up and years when it crashes.
 Best is just to pick a fixed random time of the year, say, July, before your summer vacation when money is in short supply.
 Each July check the total valuation of your portfolio including dividends and cash out 4.5% of it (or 5.5% if you are in a country with personal income tax).
 Repeat at the same date the following year.
 A year with a market crash will give you less cash, and a boom year will give you more cash, but as long as you do not exceed these percentages, you ought to do well long term, and also keep up with inflation right into your old age.
 In 2017 the other steady, growing investment possible is to buy shares in Berkshire Hathaway, BRK.B.
 This company has been run by the greatest stock picker of all time, Warren Buffett, and he has consistently beaten the S&P 500.
 Nice thing for Omanis is that BRK.B does not pay any dividends at all, so there is no withholding tax on dividends at the brokerage in the USA.
 However Warren is in his 80s and when he pops off there will very likely be a dip, short or long we cannot predict, in the price of BRK.B.
 While BRK.B has been a fabulous investment in the past several decades, we cannot be confident that it will beat SPY in the next several decades.

 A bit of explanation why Index Trackers like SPY do so well compared to stock picking in large, efficient markets where all news gets responded to within minutes.
 Most Indices are capitalisation based, the larger the company, the more of it you own.
 E.g. recently the largest holdings in SPY are Apple @3.5%, Microsoft @2.5%, Exxon Mobil @1.8, Amazon @1.6%, JP Morgan Chase @1.6%, Berkshire Hathaway @ 1.6%, etc. If any one of them grows larger, its percentage will also be adjusted higher, and vice versa if its fortunes decline.
 I.e. you never need to keep track of what's happening.
 Proportions are adjusted automatically and you are always amply diversified amongst the 500 largest, most vigorous companies in the USA.